joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

       - `category`: One of "Surgery", "Radiosurgery", "Endovascular", or "Other"
     - **search_query**: Optimized search string for specialist information retrieval queries (used later for finding relevant medical content)
     - **diagnoses_prompt_text**: The actual GPT prompt that was used to generate the diagnoses (useful for debugging/regeneration)
-    - **cpt_codes**: Empty array initially - CPT codes are generated separately via `/api/v1/medical-analysis/cpt-codes` endpoint
+    - **cpt_codes**: Empty array initially - CPT codes are generated separately via `/api/v1/cpt-codes/generate` endpoint (required before specialist search)

 ---